q-0q/website/public/markdown/melody-temple.md

 		Player.is_on_floor())
 ```

-Over all, this approach is nice because the state machine and the game controller are one in the same; however since implementing *Melody Temple*'s controller I've learned that for more complex controllers it's better to keep the state machine disjointed from the behavior code that runs in your update loop.
+Overall, this approach is nice because the state machine and the game controller are one and the same; however, since implementing *Melody Temple*'s controller, I've learned that for more complex controllers, it's better to keep the state machine disjointed from the behavior code that runs in your update loop.
 It makes everything more flexible.

 ### Launching with momentum store